What’s it all about?

 Anaerobic Digestion (AD) is a process that uses naturally occurring bacteria which can grow in the absence of oxygen to breakdown organic wastes such as waste food and other biodegradable wastes.

 The process generates biogas (a mix of methane and carbon dioxide) which can be used to generate heat and power for industry and homes, or to provide a transport fuel.
 It can also produce a nutrient rich solid and liquid fertiliser called digestate, which can be used as a soil conditioner to fertilise land.

 Almost any organic material can be processed with AD, including waste paper and cardboard (which is of too low a grade to recycle, e.g. because of food contamination), grass clippings, leftover food, category 3 animal by product waste, industrial effluents, sewage and animal waste.

 The Good Stuff

-- The technology is saleable from small farms up to large centralised treatment facilities making it very flexible.
+- The technology is scalable from small farms up to large centralised treatment facilities making it very flexible.

 Not so Good

-- Capacity - Transport distances in the short term may be prohibitive but will improve as commercial capacity increases.
+- Capacity - There are currently around 37 Anaerobic Digestion facilities in the UK using food and farm waste with a further 60 planned or under construction.
+Transport distances in the short term may be prohibitive but will improve as capacity increases.